US-CBP/ng2-cbp-quickStart/README.md

 - Angular2:
     1. Export the config of CF to be overwritten
     2. Be able to pass data instead of URL through a mechanism
+    3. Be able to lazy load child nodes in Dropdown Tree
+    4. Add disable option for Dropdown Tree
+    5. Allow Dropdown Tree to open above

 -SCSS: